-A great deal of people are finding out more information in different ways in our increasingly interconnected world and information is getting out faster.
+Many people are finding out more information in different ways in our increasingly interconnected world and the information is getting out faster.
 As we become more informed and situations become more complex, people deal with this in a great many ways.

 At one end it can drive people to greater engagement and the desire to get involved, while others feel it is overwhelming and want to withdraw.
 There is no one way that people are going to react, which adds to the complexity.

 Reflect on the role of information and how the media and internet can either support or inflame situations.
 Discuss how you make sense of all the information you receive about our complex global situation.

 © Deakin University